Dunoon: Festivals

 The Cowal Highland Gathering, established in 1894, attracts contestants and spectators from all over the world.
 It is held annually over the final weekend in August at Dunoon Stadium.

 Cowal Open Studios, held over a fortnight in September, gives the opportunity to visit the studios of artists around Dunoon and Cowal.

-Cowalfest, celebrates the outdoors activities like rambling around Dunoon for ten days in October.
+Cowalfest celebrates the outdoors activities like rambling around Dunoon for ten days in October.

 Since the 1930s Dunoon has hosted the Royal National Mòd a number of times – 1930, 1950, 1968, 1994, 2000, 2006, 2012 and 2018.

 In 2013, the first Dunoon Film Festival was held over three days and opened with first public screening of Your Cheatin' Heart, a series made by the BBC that had last been shown on television in 1990.

 Transport

 Dunoon is accessible by direct land and sea routes and indirectly by rail at Gourock.

+Road

 Dunoon lies towards the southern end of the A815 road.
 At its northernmost point, near Cairndow, this road joins the A83 and provides access to the town by road from Loch Lomond / Glasgow in the east, from Inveraray / Oban in the north and from Campbeltown in the west.

-Two ferry operators provide services to Dunoon, Cowal peninsula from Gourock, Inverclyde.
-The public service route provided by the Scottish Government-owned Caledonian MacBrayne, which is a foot passenger only service between Dunoon Breakwater and Gourock pier, giving easy access to the National Rail Network.
-Local company Western Ferries (Clyde) LTD, carries motor vehicles and foot passengers between McInroy's Point, (A770, Cloch Road) and Hunters Quay near Dunoon.
+Ferry

+Two ferry operators provide services to Dunoon from Gourock: